sendbird/sendbird-calls-android/README.md

 # SendBird Calls for Android

 ## Introduction
-SendBird Calls is a new product enabling real-time calls between users registered within a SendBird application.
-SDKs are provided for JavaScript, Android, and iOS.
-Using any one of these, developers can quickly integrate calling functions into their own applications that will allow users to make and receive real-time voice calls on the SendBird platform.
+`SendBird Calls` is the newest addition to our product portfolio.
+It enables real-time calls between users within your SendBird application.
+SDKs are provided for iOS, Android, and JavaScript.
+Using any one of these, developers can quickly integrate voice and video call functions into their own client apps allowing users to make and receive web-based real-time voice and video calls on the SendBird platform.

 ## Functional Overview
-When implemented, the SendBird Calls SDK provides the framework to both make and receive one-to-one calls, referred to in the SDK as “direct calls” (analogous to “direct messages” / “DMs” in a messaging context).
-Direct calls are made when a caller identifies a user on the SendBird application and initializing a call request (dialing).
-The callee, with the SDK’s event handlers implemented, is notified on all authenticated devices, and can choose to accept the call.
-If accepted, a network route is established between the caller and callee, and the direct call begins.
-Application administrators can then review call logs in the “Calls” section of the SendBird dashboard.
+Our Android SDK for Calls provides the framework to make and receive voice and video calls.
+Direct calls in the SDK refers to one-to-one calls similar to that of the direct messages (DMs) in messaging services.
+To make a direct call, the caller should first initialize the call request by dialing to the callee whose all authenticated devices will be notified.
+The callee then can choose to accept the call from one of the devices.
+When the call is accepted, a connection is established between the caller and callee, and marks the start of the direct call.
+SendBird dashboard provides all call logs in the Calls menu for admins to review.

 ## SDK Prerequisites
 * Android 4.1 (API level 16) or later